 Gooey Butter Cake

-Everyone will think they are lemon bars, and I think they are sooooo much tastier!
-This is one of those doctored cake mix recipes that my family is crazy about, and there are all sorts of variations out there.
-You can add a handful of chocolate chips on top before baking, but my family likes it without any variation.
-It’s so rich!
-We bake it in a sheet pan and cut into small, very thin bars.
+Everyone will think they are lemon bars, and we think they are sooooo much tastier!
+This is one of those doctored cake mix recipes my family is crazy about, and there are all sorts of variations.
+For example, you can add a handful of chocolate chips on top before baking, but my family likes these as is.
+They are decadently rich!
+I bake it in a sheet pan then cut into small, very thin bars.

 Preheat oven to 325 and adjust rack to bake it in top third of oven.